-The Irish Archaeology Field School (IAFS) is Dig it Kid’s sister company.
-The school is Ireland’s leading provider of university accredited, site-based archaeological research and training.
-The ethos of the school is to provide an opportunity for students and enthusiasts of archaeology and anthropology to experience at first hand the excitement of archaeological excavation in a teaching environment.
+IAFS is Ireland’s leading provider of accredited, field-based archaeological research and training.
+The ethos of the school is to provide an opportunity for students of archaeology and anthropology to experience at first hand the excitement of archaeological excavation in a teaching environment.